haskell/vscode-haskell/README.md

 You can also tell HLS to use your system provided ghcup by setting `haskell.useSystemGHCup` to `true` (default is `false`).

+If you need to set mirrors for ghcup download info, check the settings `haskell.metadataURL` and `haskell.releasesURL`.

 ### Supported GHC versions

 These are the versions of GHC that there are binaries of `haskell-language-server-1.6.1` for.
 Building from source may support more versions!